aids for the season of lent:

 (Adapted with the approval of CFP spiritual advisor Dom Julian Stead, OSB, from a Novena copyrighted by the Holy Spirit Fathers, 1912)

-Adapted by the Servitores for use in preparation for Pentecost, with then intentions printed in red.
-Please feel free to substitue your own intentions.
+Adapted by the Brigittini Servitores SSI for use in preparation for Pentecost, with then intentions printed in red.
+Please feel free to substitute your own intentions.

 ACT OF CONSECRATION TO THE HOLY SPIRIT